SoftwareKater/economics-browser-game/README.md

 ### Accommodations

 Housing is the main driver of productivity gains.
-Better housing increaes the productivity of habitants.
+Better housing increases the productivity of habitants.
 But better housing is also more costly to maintain.
 The increase in maintenance cost reflects the higher needs of people living in developed and productive countries.

 ### Production Sites